 After my auto loan payment for November 7th posts with Berkshire Bank, I will be fully paying off this loan.
 Hopefully they can figure out the correct payoff balance.
 I don't trust that my SUV will be in my driveway everyday with Berkshire holding the loan.
 I will never use Berkshire Bank for anything again!!!!

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 The Berkshire Bank had $908,000 in non-current loans and owned real-estate with $122.94 million in equity and loan loss allowances on hand to cover it.
 This gives The Berkshire Bank a Texas Ratio of 0.74% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for The Berkshire Bank held steady from 0.80% as of December 31, 2012 to 0.74% as of December 31, 2013, resulting in a positive change of 7.99%.This indicates that the balance sheet and financial strength for The Berkshire Bank has held steady in recent periods.
+The Texas Ratio for The Berkshire Bank experienced no significant changes from 0.80% as of December 31, 2012 to 0.74% as of December 31, 2013, resulting in a positive change of 7.99%.This indicates that the balance sheet and financial strength for The Berkshire Bank has had no significant changes in recent periods.

 In the past year, The Berkshire Bank has decreased its total deposits by -$29.04 million, resulting in -4.5% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth The Berkshire Bank has shown is below average.